 Note that EJBCA and MS commands may have changed as new versions have been released.

-Export MS CA Key and Import to EJBCA
+Export Soft MS CA Keys and Import to EJBCA

 To export the MS CA key and import it into EJBCA, use the built-in functionality to back up an MS CA. For more information, see the Microsoft documentation on How to move a certification authority to another server.

 This gives a PKCS#12 that can be imported to EJBCA.